viniciusvidaldev/tcp-chat-c/README.md

 # tcp-chat-c

 Multithreaded TCP chat server and client in C with a length-prefixed binary protocol.
-Built while working through Beej's guide to network programming.

 ## Build